 Section 12 – Regional Meetings: The State Deputy shall have the authority to call Regional Meetings in such number and at such places in the State as shall be agreed by the State Officers in order to stimulate interest in the programs of the Supreme and State Councils.
 All Councils’ officers, particularly the Grand Knights, Trustees, Lecturers, Financial Secretaries, and Committee Chairmen, are urged to attend such meetings.
 The expense of attending such meetings shall be paid by the individual.
 All reports of the State Officers meetings in the Districts should be sent to the State Officers, District Deputies, and Grand Knights within thirty

 (30) days following these meetings.

+Section 13 – Patriotic Degree Provincial Meeting: The State Deputy is the senior Utah Knights of Columbus representative responsible for the oversight for all Knights of Columbus activities within the State, and that the Supreme Council highly recommends State Deputy attendance to provide guidance and support to the other jurisdictions.
 The Provincial meeting rotates each year among the districts of the Province.
 The State council shall provide reimbursement to the State Deputy or his designated representative from the State Council for expenses including: mileage reimbursement at the prevailing rate; up to two nights of lodging; and cost for all meals incurred in conjunction with the time involved at the Provincial Meeting.

 ARTICLE IV ELECTIONS